Merging and concatenating data frames

 ('IV', 'juvenile', '31', '12.7', 'cranwelli')]

-We now input this list of tuples, plus the column names, into pd.DataFrame(), and we’ve got our data frame.
+We now input this list of tuples, plus the column names, into pl.DataFrame(), and we’ve got our data frame.
+We do have to specify that this list of tuples is row-oriented, so Polars knows that each tuple is a row and not a column.

 [14]: